Salmon Cobles at Boddin ©Colin McPherson

 Salmon netsmen were legally allowed to shoot seals in protection of their nets .
 However the BBC Scotland film “Fish or Foe” (available on Amazon) shows how it became very difficult for the fishermen to control seal numbers, in the face of pressure from the conservation lobby.

 It was argued that the number of fish available to be taken by sports anglers in rivers was affected by the coastal and estuarine nets.
 It was also argued that a salmon taken by a rod was more valuable to the Scottish economy than one taken in a net.
-Angling is a massive popular sport and although casting for salmon is beyond the financial reach of many, the rod interest enjoyed wide support across the country.
+Angling is a massively popular sport and although casting for salmon is beyond the financial reach of many, the rod interest enjoyed wide support across the country.

 ©Colin McPherson An abandoned coble near the former salmon netting station at Strathy which was owned by the Scottish Government and operated by net fisherman Simon Paterson before it was forced to close in 2007.
 The site was subsequently sold and urned into a guest house.
-Catching the Tide ref: 19/21/27 (3rd August 2021) The once-thriving Scottish salmon netting industry fell into decline in the 1970s and 1980s when the numbers of fish caught reduced due to environmental and economic reasons.
-As of 2021, an ongoing Scottish Government-imposed moratorium was in place that forbids catching of wild Atlantic salmon which has resulted in the closure of all the coastal netting stations and in-river fisheries in Scotland.

 Fish Farming